nksinghiitk/nksinghiitk/README.md

 - 👋 Hi, I’m @nksinghiitk
 - 👀 I’m interested in devloping in Peer to Peer application
-- 🌱 I’m currently learning "how  to devlope the android app in peer to peer technology
+- 🌱 I’m currently learning "how  to devlope the android app in peer to peer technology"
 - 💞️ I’m looking to collaborate on app development
-- 📫 How to reach me nksinghiitk@gmail.com or call me 9450136012
+- 📫 How to reach me nksinghiitk@gmail.com or 919450136012

 <!---
 nksinghiitk/nksinghiitk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.